DavidCWHung/whatsapp-clone-in-angular/README.md

 This cloned app has been deployed and hosted on Firebase at https://ng-whatsapp-clone-6b6e1.firebaseapp.com/.

-WIP: Better view or UX on desktop.
+WIP: Better view or UX on desktop browser.
 To cater with mobile environment.

 ![whatsapp-clone-wip](https://user-images.githubusercontent.com/76052863/186438609-9d09a468-9a74-4217-b838-7795137d1015.png)